 General Course Information:

-- Graduate TA/IAs are required to participate in a minimum of four professional development activities, chosen by the student depending on the student’s scheduling needs, interests, and specific type of instruction (instructor, laboratory assistant, recitation or discussion leader, grader, or student-designed track).
+- Students are required to participate in a minimum of four professional development activities (two of which may be online), which can be tailored to the student's specific type of instruction. (instructor of record, laboratory assistant, recitation leader, discussion leader, grader, or student-designed track.

-- A wide variety of opportunites are provided to fulfill this requirement: GRAD 701 sessions specifically tailored to a variety of GTA/IA responsibilities, Center for Teaching Excellence workshops, UTS events, and other academic unit instructional workshops.
+- A wide variety of activities are provided to fulfill this requirement: GRAD 701-specific sessions, general CTE Workshops and other academic unit instructional workshops (as approved by the TA Training Program Manager).

-- Course administration and submission of reflection assignments occurs via Blackboard.
+- Course administration and submission of assignments occurs via Blackboard.

 2. Approved Departmental GRAD 701-Equivalent Courses: